 Other periods are quite the opposite.
 When volatility is low, things can seem dull.
 Stuck in the mud.
 In the doldrums.
 Think holiday markets and the dog days of summer rolled into one.
 Some options strategies are designed for such markets.
-But before we continue, a note of caution: there are no guarantees with these or any trading strategies.
-When options prices are relatively cheap, it’s typically a reflection of low price action and market calm.
+But before we continue, a note of caution: There are no guarantees with these or any trading strategies.
+When options prices are relatively cheap, it’s typically a reflection of low price action and a calm market.

-Consider creating a vertical where the debit is less than the intrinsic value of the long call.
+With this strategy, traders can consider creating a vertical where the debit is less than the perceived intrinsic value of the long call.
 That will make the time decay, or theta, positive for this debit position.
-Consider looking at expiration dates 30 to 60 days out to give the position more duration.
-Max profit is usually achieved close to expiration or if the vertical becomes deep ITM.
-Consider taking less than the max profit ahead of expiration if available.
+When trading, it’s important to consider maximum gain versus maximum loss.
+In general, with this strategy, maximum gain is equal to the spread between the two strike prices being considered, minus the debit paid.
+On the other hand, maximum potential loss is usually limited to the net debit paid.
+A trader might consider looking at expiration dates 30 to 60 days out to give the position more duration.
+Maximum profit is usually achieved close to expiration or if the vertical becomes deep ITM.
+Some traders take less than the maximum profit ahead of expiration if they can.

-You can create vertical spreads where the debit is less than the intrinsic value of the long put.
-That should make the time decay positive for this debit position.
-Consider looking at expiration dates 30 to 60 days out to give the position more duration.
-Max profit is usually achieved close to expiration or if the vertical becomes deep ITM.
-Consider taking less than the max profit ahead of expiration if it’s available.
+It’s possible to create vertical spreads where the debit is less than the perceived intrinsic value of the long put.6 That should make the time decay positive for this debit position.
+Traders might consider looking at expiration dates 30 to 60 days out to give the position more duration.
+Maximum gain is usually defined by the spread between strike prices, minus the net premiums paid on the trade.
+Maximum loss is usually limited to the net premium you pay on the trade.
+Maximum profit is usually achieved close to expiration or if the vertical becomes deep ITM.

 Let’s face it: Periods of low volatility can be, in a word, boring, especially if you’re an active trader who thrives on price action.
 But when low volatility rears its head, and the trading screens resemble paint drying, experienced option traders can consider these strategies as a way to seek opportunity amid the lull.